-My writing has appeared or is forthcoming in The New York Times’ Modern Love column, Brevity, The Normal School, River Teeth, Michigan Quarterly Review and others.
+My writing has appeared in The New York Times’ Modern Love column, Brevity, The Normal School, River Teeth, Michigan Quarterly Review, and others.
 My work has also been featured in the Boston Book Festival, various anthologies, and shortlisted for Glimmer Train’s Short Story Award.
 I have an MFA from Columbia University, where I was nonfiction editor of Columbia Journal.

 I live in the middle of nowhere, Massachusetts, where I think about where I want to live next.
 I have a long-haired chihuahua named Agnes of Bakersfield, rescued from the mean streets of central California.

 My name, Michael McAllister, was scrawled on a birth certificate at a hospital in Stillwater, Oklahoma in 1971.
 On a distant branch of my family tree are the names Jimmy and Beulah Lee Turnipseed.

 I come from Turnipseeds.